zogorn/gallaryHover/README.md

-# startingKit
+# Image Gallery Hover Effect
-My Front-End Starting Kit, for every from scratch project.
+Awesome gallery hover effect for images and other purposes.

 ## Version